surfer190/fixes/docs/python/finding_modules_and_packages.md

     import sys
     sys.path.insert(0, "/path/to/your/package_or_module")

-Another way is to add it to your environemtn variables permanently:
+Another way is to add it to your environmetn variables permanently:

 Add the following line to your `~/.profile` or `~/.bashrc` file.